PhysioMSK

 Frozen Shoulder : The Complete Guide to Pain Relief and Movement Recovery

-If you've developed a painful, stiff shoulder that has stubbornly lost its normal range of motion, you may be experiencing a condition known as Frozen Shoulder.
-This guide is designed to help you understand what's happening in your shoulder, the typical journey of the condition, and most importantly, what you can do to manage the pain and reclaim your movement.
-The information is also presented in video format below.
+If you’ve developed a painful, stiff shoulder that has stubbornly lost its normal range of motion, you may be experiencing a condition known as Frozen Shoulder.
+This guide is designed to help you understand what’s happening in your shoulder, the typical journey of the condition, and most importantly, what you can do to manage the pain and reclaim your movement.

 What Exactly Is Frozen Shoulder?

 Frozen shoulder is a condition where the shoulder joint becomes progressively painful and stiff.
 The main tissue affected is the joint capsule, which is a sleeve of connective tissue that surrounds the shoulder joint and helps keep everything in place.
 In a normal shoulder, the capsule is loose and flexible in order to allow the huge range of movement available in the shoulder.
-But in frozen shoulder the capsule becomes inflamed and angry and then contracts and adheses itself to the underlying joint, almost like shrink wrap.
-So this is where it gets its medical name of adhesive capsulitis
+But in frozen shoulder the capsule becomes inflamed and angry and then contracts and adheres itself to the underlying joint, almost like shrink wrap.
+So this is where it gets its medical name of adhesive capsulitis.

 The Three Stages of Frozen Shoulder